mvolkmann/blog/src/github/actions.md

 TODO: Is there an issue with having more than one workflow file?
 TODO: It seems only one gets executed.

+### Popular Predefined Actions

+The following action checks out the repository in the cloud environment.

+- `actions/checkout@v2`
+  This is used by many predefined workflows.

+The following actions setup the environment for a particular programming language.

+- `actions/setup-go@v1`
+  This is used by the "Go" workflow.

+* `actions/setup-java@v1`
+  This is used by the "Java with Gradle" and "Java with Maven" workflows.

+- `actions/setup-node@v1`
+  This is used by the "Node.js" and "Publish Node.js package" workflows.

+- `actions/setup-python@v1`
+  This is used by the "Python application", "Python package", and "Publish Python package" workflows.

+The following actions are used by the "Deploy to Amazon ECS" workflow for AWS.

+- `aws-actions/configure-aws-credentials@v1`
+- `aws-actions/amazon-ecr-login@v1`
+- `aws-actions/amazon-ecs-render-task-definition@v1`
+- `aws-actions/amazon-ecs-deploy-task-definition@v1`

+The following action is used by the "Build and Deploy to GKE" workflow for GCP.

+- `GoogleCloudPlatform/github-actions/setup-gcloud@master`

 ### Multi-line Commands